NLWeb

 RDF & RSS

 While at Apple, we created MCF as an attempt to introduce structured data as a first class citizen on the Web.
-It introducced simple knowledge representation ideas, notably in the form of directed labelled graphs, as a general data model for structured data on the Web.
+It introduced simple knowledge representation ideas, notably in the form of directed labelled graphs, as a general data model for structured data on the Web.
 Later, at Netscape, this was submitted to the W3C (MCF Using XML), which eventually evolved into the RDF family of standards, including some which I authored, like RDF Schema.

 In 1999, Eckart Walther and I created the first version of RSS as a mechanism for obtaining content for Netscape's portal.
 It seems to have survived beyond Netscape.